PlatONnetwork/docs/docs/源码安装PlatON.md

 > Repeated compilation will overwrite the previously generated executable file.

+> Note: It is recommended that the windows version be used for development testing only, and that the ubuntu version be used for the official production environment.

 ## Ubuntu source code compilation

 **step1.** Ubuntu compilation environment requirements: